-Many groups, policies, and procedures contribute to the City's preservation program using a range of strategies and tools that work together to form its essential components.
-This section outlines the six strategic components and their current operation.
+Many groups contribute to the City's preservation program using a range of strategies and tools that work together to form its essential components.
+While many initiatives will be directed and led by the City, they will require collaboration with preservation partners and other stakeholders to be successful.